Faezeh-Kh/My-Personal-Website/content/publication/lowcode/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In "*Proceedings of the 23rd ACM/IEEE International Conference on Model Driven Engineering Languages and Systems: Companion Proceedings*"
+publication: In *Proceedings of the 23rd ACM/IEEE International Conference on Model Driven Engineering Languages and Systems (Companion Proceedings)*
-publication_short: In "*MODELS-C*"
+publication_short: In *MODELS-C*

 abstract: Low-code is a growing development approach supported by many platforms.
 It fills the gap between business and IT by supporting the active involvement of non-technical domain experts, named Citizen Developer, in the application development lifecycle.
 Low-code introduces new concepts and characteristics.
 However, it is not investigated yet in academic research to point out the existing challenges and opportunities when testing low-code software.
 This shortage of resources motivates this research to provide an explicit definition to this area that we call it Low-Code Testing.